ysyk2021/beyond-time-management-techniques-for-balancing-your-attention-and-energy-to-maximize-your/src/chapter-2-4.md

-# Building Trust in the Process of Attention-Balancing

 In this chapter, we will explore the importance of building trust in the process of attention-balancing.
 Trust plays a vital role in our ability to effectively balance our attention and energy, leading to maximized productivity and overall success.
 By understanding the significance of trust and implementing strategies to cultivate it, we can navigate the journey of attention-balancing with confidence and achieve sustainable results.